Skunk Removal Tips

 Tips to Keep Skunks Away

 Remove any unsealed garbage bins, compost bins, outdoor pet food bowls, birdbaths.
 Keep in mind that bird food, fruit trees, and berry bushes can also attract skunks and other wildlife.
 Your garden is also a buffet of goodies for skunks, so make sure you have a secure fence around your garden.
-Skunks aren’t real good climbers, so a fence least 3 feet high with about 12” underground should keep them out.
+Skunks aren’t real good climbers, so a fence at least 3 feet high with about 12” underground should keep them out.
 Skunks are excellent diggers and can easily burrow under a shallow barrier.

 Dispose of garbage bags immediately and store in metal garbage cans with tight-fitting lids.
 To discourage skunks and wildlife from your property, install bright floodlights or lights with motion sensors.
 Skunks are generally pretty timid, so sudden light movement may scare skunks away at night.